Taxation of Savings Interest and Dividends in France

 What is the Flat Tax?

-The new single rate tax is called the Prélèvement Forfaitaire Unique – PFU, although it is being commonly described in France (even by the French government) using the English language sobriquet of ‘flat tax’.
+The single rate tax is called the Prélèvement Forfaitaire Unique – PFU, although it is being commonly described in France (even by the French government) using the English language sobriquet of ‘flat tax’.

 Imposition of the tax is a uniform and fixed rate of 30%, whatever the level of your income.
 So, unlike income tax, it is not progressive.